VishnuEaswaran/Fab17-instruct/index.md

 <!-- From here it is just markdown -->
 ## Hi there !!

 Here you will find resources for doing Fab Academy.
-We will try to accumulate all the references we find useful for both students and instructors.
+We will try to accumulate useful references for both students and instructors.
 Hope this evolve into one big, organised, study material.

 <p>
 <p> Best, </p>
 Vishnu, Yadu and Sibu